Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

   than just using a fixed key size would have done ~ [Linus Torvalds](https://lkml.org/lkml/2018/3/7/621)

-_VLA_ is an acronym of **variable-length array**, which is an **array** (actual array, not just block of memory which can act like one) that have size (at least one dimension) determined during runtime (instead of at compile time).
+_VLA_ is an acronym of **variable-length array**, which is an **array** (actual array, not just block of memory acting like one) that have size determined during runtime (instead of at compile time).

 <aside class="notice" markdown="1">
 Languages supporting VLAs in one form or another include: Ada, Algol 68, APL,